JPLogistics/JPLogistics_C152/README.md

 - Avionics Switch fix
      - Logbook should now work normally again.
 If possible make sure flight starts from a parked area!
      - The Master Battery switch now properly controls the Avionics!
+          - Prevents the "Ghost Avionics Switch" taking control, as they do not exist IRL but do within MSFS Systems!
 - Updated Checklists
      - All 'Normal Operation' checklists have been checked and updated to reflect real world!
 - OAT Gauge fixed